 RSHS 240 is primarily used for foundational OT coursework as well as the Neurosensorimotor pediatric course.
 Mat tables, swings, positioning equipment and more are used to simulate pediatric clinical environments.
 A fully equipped & working kitchen is used for various treatment activities including community reintegration, home management training and activity analysis training.

-G103 is the OT Department's newest lab space located in Liberbman Hall.
+Libermann G103 is the OT Department's newest lab space located in Liberbmann Hall.
 This space is primarily dedicated to Biomechanical, Adult Neursensormiotor and Physical Disability course & lab work.
 Multiple mats & plinth tables are available for instruction, practice & simulation.
 Dynamic splinting stations are available for the fabrication of static & dynamic upper extremity splints.
 A handicapped accessible bathroom is available to simulate activities of daily life and functional transfer training.

 RSHS 233 is an additional OT classroom space dedicated for problem-based learning laboratories, small group work, and student/faculty research meetings.